 I warned you a couple of weeks ago that a S’mores cake was on the horizon.
 Well, here it is.
 I have my son to thank for this discovery.
 I asked him what he wanted for his birthday cake a few weeks ago and he Googled this.
-It looked completely doable, but then we decided on the Strawberries and Cream Red Velvet Cake.
-We knew that we would have another celebration with the other side of the family soon, and that this cake would have it’s day.
-It sure did, and it was unbelievably good! 😀
+It looked completely doable, but then we decided on Red Velvet Cupcakes.

 - 2 large eggs, room temperature